shreya1sharma/ShreyaSharma/_posts/2019-10-21-neural-pocket-event.markdown

 ---
 layout: post
 title:  "Neural Pocket Open House Event"
-date:   2019-10-21 00:20:26 +0900
+date:   2019-10-21
 categories: event
 ---
 This post is about my experience at Neural Pocket, an AI start-up based in Tokyo.
 I got an opportunity to learn about its technologies and interact with its executive members at an event called Open House.
 Here are my notes from the event.

-Neural Pocket is an AI start-up in fashion industry currently and moving towards building AI applications for smart city, mobility and manufacturing industries.
+Neural Pocket is an AI start-up in fashion industry and moving towards building AI applications for smart city, mobility and manufacturing industries.

 ### Technologies